mkijowski/lab1-ceg-3400/LAB1.md

 My local cyber security hero Farmer Joe (fictional) created his own cryptocurrency named Kentucky Fried Crypto (no relation to the restauraunt).

-To earn KFC Coins you simply need to Hash a nonce and a word from the linux user dictionary (typically `/usr/share/dict/american-english`) using `sha256sum` and look for a number of leading `0`s.
+To earn KFC Coins you simply need to hash a nonce and a word from an english dictionary (typically `/usr/share/dict/american-english`, I have also provided a simple dictionary you can expand on in `data/dictionary`) using `sha256sum` and look for a number of leading `0`s.
 More `0`s == more points.

-For example:`printf "4Beasley's" | sha256sum"` gives a hash of `00086d4b4f3d736a7dae792feb96377be57d8812ac0ae1e34d51d0f9eaf7a8b7` which would be considered a 3 "point" coin since it begins with three `0`'s.
+For example:`printf "4Beasley's" | sha256sum"` gives a hash of
+`00086d4b4f3d736a7dae792feb96377be57d8812ac0ae1e34d51d0f9eaf7a8b7` which would
+be considered a 3 "point" coin since it begins with three `0`'s.